MeryemAk/dRNASeq/README.md

 # bacterial_assembly
-Nextflow script for assembly of bacterial genomes from nanopore data
+Nextflow script for assembly of bacterial genomes from Nanopore data

 ## Tools used
 * Guppy basecaller (nanopore community)